 Removing the source of lead.
 Old paint chips and dirt are the most common sources of lead in the home.
 Lead-based paint, and the dirt and dust that come along with it, should be removed by professionals.
 In the workplace, removal usually means removing lead dust that's in the air and making sure that people don't bring contaminated dust or dirt on their clothing into their homes or other places.

 Good nutrition.
 Eating foods that have enough iron and other vitamins and minerals may be enough to reduce lead levels in the body.
 A person who eats a balanced, nutritious diet may absorb less lead than someone with a poor diet.

-you may need to take chelating medicines.
+Chelation therapy.
+If removing the lead source and getting good nutrition don't work, or if lead levels are very high, you may need to take chelating medicines.
 These medicines bind to lead in the body and help remove it.

 If blood lead levels don't come down with treatment, home and work areas may need to be rechecked.
 Call your local health unit or provincial ministry health to see what inspection services are offered in your area.